deskflow/deskflow/README.md

 ### What's different?

 Whereas synergy has moved beyond its goals from the 1.x era, barrier aims to maintain that simplicity.
 Barrier will let you use your keyboard and mouse from machine A to control machine B (or more).
-That's it.
+It's that simple.

 ### Project goals